piccolo-orm/piccolo/docs/src/piccolo/authentication/index.rst

 Authentication
 ==============

-Piccolo ships with some authentication support out of the box.
+Piccolo ships with authentication support out of the box.

 -------------------------------------------------------------------------------